 I think makeup is really unnecessary.
 For a teen, I don’t mind eyeliner, mascara, or lip gloss (with good taste) every once in a while, but everyday is unnecessary.
 That way, when you DO wear makeup, it’s a nice add/touch :)

 &I think makeup for special occasions is nice too.
 I really recommend just being a natural beauty as a teen.
 When you’re older, your skin will thank you because wearing foundation throws off the natural Ph balance it has making you resort to more “cover-ups” when you reach the age that it’s actually practical to wear makeup.
-You want to be able to put just the littlest bit of foundation when you’re older and look RADIANT:) Just drink lots of water for now.posted over 3 years ago
+You want to be able to put just the littlest bit of foundation when you’re older and look RADIANT:) Just drink lots of water for now.posted about 4 years ago

 Only wear it if it makes you more comfortable and confident if it doesn’t, then it is just a waste of money.
 And don’t go overboard either if you do decide to wear it.
-I use to wear so much and looking back at pictures I release how awful I look and now I wear very little I feel much more confident and most people say they prefer how I look without any at all.posted over 3 years ago
+I use to wear so much and looking back at pictures I release how awful I look and now I wear very little I feel much more confident and most people say they prefer how I look without any at all.posted about 4 years ago

 Like what most of the ladies here said, only wear make up if you want to!
 Talk to your mom about it, she may have tips and good advice for you.
 And test, swatch, try the products before you buy them.
 Make sure to throw out or give away products that you react or break out to.
 Saving and bad skin vs giving away a product that might better fit another girl?
-I’m a scrooge, but bad skin isn’t worth the savings :) Best of luck!posted over 3 years ago
+I’m a scrooge, but bad skin isn’t worth the savings :) Best of luck!posted about 4 years ago

 yes i think you should wait, as a young teen you should be having fun and not wasting time on makeup.
 I mean I love makeup, but I didnt start wearing it until I was in my late teens. if you really want to wear it, go for light makeup.
 You want to enhance your youthful features. make the most of them.
-I wish I was a young teen again, when I didnt have to wear makeup.posted over 3 years ago
+I wish I was a young teen again, when I didnt have to wear makeup.posted about 4 years ago